ost of us try to keep our health in check through daily lifestyle habits—like eating nutritiously and exercising—and regular visits to the doctor.

 While many vision problems can be easily treated, like nearsightedness and astigmatism, others can lead to permanent vision problems and even blindness if they’re not caught early, says Johnson & Johnson Vision Care Inc., OD, FAAO, an optometrist and Director of Professional Education at

 “When we ask people about their most precious sense, the majority will say they wouldn’t want to lose their sight,” Lee says.
 “Yet most people aren’t proactive when it comes to protecting their eyes.”

-So for Healthy Vision Month, we’re sharing expert advice on how to do just that.
+So for World Sight Day, we’re sharing expert advice on how to do just that.
 From how often you really need to see the eye doctor to what to look for in an online contact lens vendor, here’s the lowdown on the best ways to protect your peepers.

 Don’t think you need eye exams because you have 20/20 vision?
 Think again, says Lee.

 “It’s like saying, ‘I don’t need to go to the dentist because my teeth are straight,’ ” she says.
 “Vision is only part of what we check during an eye exam.”

 Your doctor will also examine your retina, optic nerve and eye pressure—all areas where you could have problems without any noticeable symptoms.

 “We’re looking for the beginnings of eye conditions like macular degeneration, glaucoma and cataracts, which can be very serious and even trigger blindness if they’re not caught early,” Lee adds.